Introduction

 XYZ File Handling

-HQS Molecules provides the functionality for reading and writing XYZ files.
-XYZ files are a common format for representing molecular structures.
-The ability to read and write these files ensures compatibility with a wide range of computational chemistry tools and facilitates the exchange of molecular data between different software packages.
+HQS Molecules provides a module to read and write XYZ files.
+The XYZ format is very commonly used to represent the spatial arrangement of atoms in a molecule.
+Being able to read and write these files ensures compatibility with a wide range of computational chemistry tools and facilitates the exchange of molecular data between different software packages.

 Reading and Writing XYZ Files